The $70 million NuVista Institute for Healthy Living is set to break ground in Jupiter on Sept. 21.

 The Abacoa neighborhood of Jupiter also includes Florida Atlantic University, a Max Plank Society research center, a town center and a baseball spring training complex.

-Brian Bandell – Photo Courtesy: Biz Journals
+Story by: Brian Bandell – Photo Courtesy: Biz Journals